prasquin/AirPi/docs/usage.md

   connectivity to function correctly.
 If it does, and there is no connectivity, the plugin will be disabled.

 **\[Calibration\]**
 *Change raw data by applying custom functions.*
-This plugin applies a function to raw data obtained from sensors, with the aim of allowing correction of data via offsets, or conversion from one unit to another.
-For calibration to work you must define a function for one of the other output plugins and also enable calibration within the options for that plugin.
+This plugin applies a function to raw data obtained from sensors, with the aim of allowing the correction of erroneous data via offsets, or conversion from one unit to another.
+For calibration to work you must define a function for the relevant sensor plugin and then enable calibration within the options for the output plugin where calibration should be applied.
 To define a calibration function, use the following syntax:
 ```
 <sensor_name> = <function>,<units>